Specially-funded English Courses

 We have also collaborated with university administrative divisions and non-academic units to provide English training for specialized contexts and targeted staff’s communication needs; for example, English for Information Technology Services staff; Workplace English for Library Staff, and Written Communication Skills for Human Resources.

-CAES offers training programmes (commissioned by the Education Bureau, HKSAR) to in-service English teachers at primary and secondary school levels to provide them with up-to-date knowledge about teaching English as a second language.
-Programmes are tailor-made to enhance teachers’ teaching skills and subject knowledge through hands-on activities, teacher demonstrations and discussions.
-In line with the curricula by the Education Bureau, our programmes target various aspects of language teaching, including but not limited to academic English, self-directed learning, vocabulary strategies, Language across the Curriculum, English speaking and writing skills and creative use of English.
+CAES offers professional development programmes (commissioned by the Education Bureau, HKSAR) to in-service English teachers at primary and secondary school levels to provide them with up-to-date knowledge about teaching English as a second language.
+Programmes are tailor-made to enhance teachers’ pedagogical skills and subject knowledge through hands-on activities, scenario demonstrations, and discussions.
+In line with the curricula by the Education Bureau, our programmes target various aspects of language teaching, including but not limited to academic English, self-directed learning, vocabulary strategies, language across the curriculum, English speaking and writing skills and creative use of English.

 SFEC curricula and lessons are extremely well-received by staff, faculties and students, with positive feedback on course delivery, materials relevance, student engagement, and teaching quality.
 Below presents some qualitative comments from course participants: